MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie.md

 - Download and run the [Microsoft Teams Network Assessment Tool](https://www.microsoft.com/download/details.aspx?id=103017) to test your network performance and connectivity to determine how well your network will perform with Walkie Talkie.

-## Pilot Walkie Talkie

-- Prerequisites
-    - Channels
-    - Devices
-    - Network requirements
-- Pilot
-    - Plan
-        - Supported devices
-        - Unsupported devices
-     - Get your people together
-     - Communicate
-     - Measure

 ## Deploy Walkie Talkie

 You can deploy and manage Walkie Talkie from the Teams admin center.
 Walkie Talkie is supported on Android devices with Google Mobile Services (GMS) and iOS devices.

->[!IMPORTANT]
+> [!IMPORTANT]
->Deployment is a three-step process.
+> Deployment is a three-step process.
 You'll need to complete all three steps for your users to have access to Walkie Talkie.

 ### Step 1: Make sure Walkie Talkie is enabled in your organization